Geography of Madagascar

 Madagascar - Flora and Fauna

-The following is excerpted from the Country Studies--Area Handbook program of the U.S. Department of the Army.
+This text is adapted from the Country Studies--Area Handbook program of the U.S. Department of the Army.
 The original version of this text is available at the Library of Congress.

 Full index of Country Studies-Madagascar